Best cars for $15,000

 Here we start off at the bottom of the market at $15,000.

-The all-new 2018 Kia Rio, like the one that came before it, offers style, ample feature content and a choice of body styles for a low, reasonable price.
+The Kia Rio got a nice redesign for the 2019 model year, and it offers style, ample feature content and a choice of body styles for a low, reasonable price.
 Plus, as a Kia, it provides lengthy 5-year limited vehicle and 10-year powertrain warranty coverage.
 It may not provide the space of the Versa, but it's ultimately a more desirable subcompact car.

 Toyota Yaris iA

-The Trax certainly isn't the most overtly appealing vehicle out there, but for those looking for the least expensive new SUV, here's your ticket.
+The Chevy Trax certainly isn't the most overtly appealing vehicle out there, but for those looking for the least expensive new SUV, here's your ticket.
 It'll let you sit up higher than in a car, delivers a decent amount of equipment and its fuel economy of 28 mpg combined is pretty thrifty.
 Now, the Trax is officially more expensive than our $15,000 limit, but you should be able to find a new or lightly used one for that price depending on the time of year you're looking to purchase.
-If shopping toward the end of the model year (September or thereafter), we found plenty of new versions from the prior model year.
+We found plenty of new 2018 and 2019 models in our range.
 Check out the link below.